DataOperationsIL/Python_workshop/installations.md

 Install the full [Anaconda distribution](https://www.anaconda.com/download/success) (not Miniconda).

-### 🖥️ How to Check if You Have an Intel or Apple Silicon Mac
+### 🖥️ How to Check if You Have an Intel or Apple Silicon Mac for macOS installation

 1. Click the Apple  menu in the top-left corner.
 2. Select **"About This Mac"**.